 |The Sustainability of Settlement and Exploitation of Liminal Environments in the North Sea Region, c.1150-1400 in the Department of History|

-I am a environmental historian, specialising in medieval and early-modern European history.
+I am an environmental historian, specialising in medieval and early-modern European history.
 I arrived at Durham in 2016 and completed a BA (Hons) in History, spending an Erasmus year at Uppsala University (2018-19).
 In 2020, I was awarded a NINE DTP 1+3 studentship in Social and Economic History jointly funded by the AHRC and ESRC.
 Subsequently, I completed an MA (Research Methods) in Social and Economic History (2020-2021) before starting my PhD in October 2021.

 My research focuses on exploring the vulnerability of liminal environments, such as coastal wetlands, to historic climate change between c.1350-1650.
-Investigating four English communities of Augustinian canons, and their post-dissolution successors, I seek to understand if the medieval to early modern socio-economic transformation mirrored these broader environmental changes.
+Investigating four English communities of Augustinian canons, and their post-dissolution successors, I seek to understand if the medieval to early modern socio-economic transformation mirrored broader environmental changes.

 Gone are the days when historians only examined written documents!
 I have always been keen to draw on alternative historical sources, including archaeology, the built environment, historical ecology, and landscapes.
 In the past, I have radiocarbon dated human remains (paper forthcoming), examined the obscurities of monastic architecture, spent time studying trees, and got lost in wetlands.